Building a continuous benchmarking ecosystem in bioinformatics: Benchmark stakeholders

 Benchmarks are useful for a broad set of stakeholders.
 For a \emph{data analyst}, with an aim to perform a specific type of analysis on a specific dataset, benchmarks are helpful tools to find a suitable method for the task.
-However, it is important that the benchmarks consider datasets that are similar to the one of interest to the analyst, as method performance often depends on characteristics of the data.
+Hence, it is important that benchmarks include datasets similar to the one of interest to the analyst, as method performance often depends on characteristics of the data.
 Thus, a thorough characterization of the datasets considered in a benchmark is desirable.
 Given that benchmarks typically evaluate methods using a range of metrics and datasets, not all of which are relevant to all analysts, flexibility in defining the ranking approach and aggregation of metrics is preferable.
-Such flexibility, which requires access to various artifacts, is typically not part of published benchmarks today \cite{Sonrel2023-te}.
+Such flexibility is typically not part of published benchmarks today \cite{Sonrel2023-te}.
 However, a well-structured benchmarking system could accommodate flexible filtering and aggregation of metrics and datasets, and additionally provide access to the code and software stack that the analyst would need to apply the selected method to their own dataset.